wimlds/berlin-ds-lab/README.md

 ### Business presentation and technical handover

 * You will present your results to your "client".
 Train using language your client can understand and not making it too technical.
+* You will prepare a handover presentation to your client's in-house data scientists.
+Train writing clear technical communication, which is still business minded.
+This can be a well documented github repository, jupyter notebook, or a technical presentation.
 * Time to polish your code repository and write everything up nicely.
 We'll give feedback!
+* These two steps are important to be able to show your portfolio project for future employers

 ## Weekly calls with advisors